 Licensing of the wear-resistant alloy for mill liners, hardfacing and weld overlay — a wear-resistance class above incumbent castings.

-ATHALA is structured as an IP-development play: limited capital intensity, multiple independent licensing paths, and a clear five-year route to an enterprise value supported by royalty economics — not a single-site capex bet.
+ATHALA is structured as an IP-development play: limited capital intensity, multiple independent licensing paths, and a clear two-to-five-year route to an enterprise value supported by royalty economics — not a single-site capex bet.

 Detailed financial projections, valuation and capital plan available in the data room under NDA.